 Calc Tests

 I suggest only doing tests at a level of math you’ve already learned, but for review, check out Paul’s Online Notes for Calc I+II+III.
 I used them a lot as a student, and they’re very well written.
-I also liked the videos by Khan Academy, and I think they have many practice problems too.
-Often when I was stuck, I used Wolfram Alpha’s Solver (made by UIUC CS Professor Stephen Wolfram) to cross-check while practicing.
+I also liked Khan Academy’s videos, and they have plenty of practice problems too.
+Often when I was stuck, I used Wolfram Alpha’s Solver (led by UIUC CS Professor Stephen Wolfram) to cross-check while practicing.

-My own high school credit started me at Calc II so I wasn’t too worried about it, but in hindsight I should have been starting in Calc III.
+My own high school credit started me at Calc II so I wasn’t too worried about it, but in hindsight I should have been starting in Calc III just to be faster.

 ALEKS Placement Test